Azerbaijani diaspora: Network of Azerbaijani Canadians (NAC)

 The Network of Azerbaijani Canadians (NAC, French: Réseau des Canadiens Azerbaïdjanais, Azerbaijani: Kanadalı Azərbaycanlılar Şəbəkəsi) is a fully community-funded and the largest grassroots Azerbaijani advocacy organization in Canada.
 Founded in 2020, the organization advocates on behalf of Azerbaijani Canadians in matters of public policy.
 The organization is based in Toronto; board members and organization members are spread across Canada including Ottawa, Edmonton, Calgary, Montreal and Vancouver.
 The Network of Azerbaijani Canadians is a registered non-profit and managed by its board of directors.
 Nika Jabiyeva is the executive director of NAC, appointed by the organization's board of directors.

+Association of Washington State Azerbaijanis (AWSA)

+Association of Washington State Azerbaijanis was in May 2024 to promote and preserve Azerbaijani culture and language in the region.
+Its mission emphasizes fostering a strong Azerbaijani identity through educational programs, cultural events, language classes, and community initiatives, aimed at creating an inclusive environment for Azerbaijanis to connect and share their traditions.